Sambhav22/zomentum-Chat-App/README.md

 - open cmd and run npm start
 ## Run on Device
 - download expo app in andriod or ios device and scan the barcode
-## Project info
-###### Created a Responsive UI of a professional chatting app using react native which could work on both Andriod as well as IOS

 ## Packages & Libraries used
 - React Native - A framework for building native apps with React.
 - Expo - Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.